10 Days of Prayer

 Divide the group in two.
 Have the females pray in one room (with a female leader) and the males in another room (with a male leader).
 Many personal needs cannot and should not be shared with everyone.
 It is easier to share with those of the same gender.

 After you come back together, pray for needs in your community and church.
-Also take time for world church prayer requests (listed in a separate document in the Ten Days of Prayer materials).
+Also take time for world church prayer requests (listed in a separate document in the 10 Days of Prayer materials).
 Don’t feel that you must rush through the entire list.
 You may want to divide into small groups and have each group pray for part of the list.

 Choose a Bible passage and pray through it.